 - Telophase II and Cytokinesis: Nuclei reform, and cells divide, yielding four genetically distinct haploid cells.

-Together, these phases check that each gamete carries a single set of chromosomes with reshuffled alleles.
+Together, these phases confirm that each gamete carries a single set of chromosomes with reshuffled alleles.

 Genetic Variation from Meiosis